forhadsde/TFL-Application-with-Asp.Net-core-without-library/README.md

 Acceptance Testing:

-Acceptance testing was carried out to evaluate the overall compliance of Version 1 with the specified requirements and user expectations.
+Acceptance testing was carried out to evaluate the overall compliance of this applicaiton with the specified requirements and user expectations.
 Test scenarios were designed to simulate real-world usage scenarios, allowing stakeholders to validate the application's suitability for its intended purpose.
 Feedback from stakeholders and end-users was incorporated to refine the application further.

 Testing Cases: